irfan1230/Tiny-Starter-beginner-level-project/README.md

-# StarLock.Co
+# Starter tiny project
-This is my own Project
+This is my own tiny Project as a beginner

 THIS Project is use full to calculation and some purpose I Hope may be useful you